Dan5ku/blog-comparison-react-vue-angular/README.md

 Conclusion:

-React: JSX offers flexibility but may feel less intuitive for HTML developers.
+**React**: JSX offers flexibility but may feel less intuitive for HTML developers.

-Vue: Clean and easy-to-read template syntax.
+**Vue**: Clean and easy-to-read template syntax.

-Angular: Powerful but more complex syntax with detailed features.
+**Angular**: Powerful but more complex syntax with detailed features.

 ## 5. Performance